 One of the most common ways parents encourage shame in their children is by using shame-based strategies to get their kids to behave.
 What exactly is "shame-based" parenting?
-It is a family dynamic Shame is not always wrong, but it can become unhealthy and even toxic if it is distorted where shame-the looming threat or presence of disapproval and disfavor-is the primary motivator used for good behavior.
+It is a family dynamic where shame-the looming threat or presence of disapproval and disfavor-is the primary motivator used for good behavior.
 Expecting perfection.
 Speaking bitter or harsh words.
 Showing little compassion.

 Showing favoritism to other siblings.